s-winton/IN616_operating_systems/README.md

 ### Username and password generation

-After a file has been ingested by the script, the script will read the contents of that file and genrates the usernames and passwords from the provided file.
+After a file has been ingested by the script, the script will read the contents of that file and generates the usernames and passwords from the provided file.
 The username for a user is generated from the first letter of the email and the surname. if an email is as follows: john.smith@gmail.com then the username will be jsmith.

 The password is generated from the users date of birth, which is the month and year appended together. if the user has a birthdate of 1999/09/28 then the password will be 091999.
 When the user logs in for the first time, they will be prompted to change their default password to something more secure.

 ### Creating The Enviroment And Defaults

 After a file has been ingested, a list of the users account that are ready to be created will be displayed on screen.
 Please review the list and make sure the user details are correct.
 The user be asked for confirmation before the enviroments are created.
 If no group or shared folder is specified for the user, then the script automatically creates the secondary group "default", the shared folder "/shareddefault", assigns the user to the default group and creates a symbolic link within the users home directory.
-The script will create the enviroments after confirmation and will notify the user of any errors.
-Once the user enviroments are successfully created, the script will exit.
+The script will create the environments after confirmation and will notify the user of any errors.
+Once the user environments are successfully created, the script will exit.

 ***
 # Task 2: Directory Backup

 The backup script takes in a directory path provided through the command line or by input.
-The directory is copied and compressed into a gunzip file with all the file contents within that directroy compressed within the file.
+The directory is copied and compressed into a gunzip file with all the file contents within that directory compressed within the file.
 The user can choose to name the file with whatever they want.
 Once the directory is compressed the script will ask the user for details for the SCP protocol command which will transfer the compressed file to another machine.

 ### Pre-requisites